Zhong Kui the Demon Queller with Five Bats

-Zhong Kui the Demon Queller with Five Bats is a popular Chinese painting featuring the Chinese mythological spirit Zhong Kui.
-It originates from the Ming dynasty (1368–1644).
-A possible painter for this artwork is Wu Wei.
-The painting is held in the Ashmolean Museum in England.
+Zhong Kui the Demon Queller with Five Bats is a Chinese painting featuring the Chinese mythological spirit Zhong Kui, dating to the Ming dynasty (1368–1644).
+A possible painter is Wu Wei, though it is probably by a skilled but unknown artist in a similar style.
+The painting uses a vigorous "popular" style; it is now in the Ashmolean Museum in Oxford, England.
+It measures 160 x 111.5 cm.

 Description

-The picture features Zhong Kui, accompanied by two of his demon followers.
-The demons are holding a vase and Zhong Kui holds a scepter while looking up at five bats flying in the sky.
+The picture shows Zhong Kui, accompanied by two of his demon followers.
+The demons are holding a vase and Zhong Kui holds a sceptre while looking up at five bats flying in the sky.
 In Chinese symbolism, the five bats represent five blessings: health, longevity, virtue, wealth, and a graceful death.
+The plum blossoms, pine, and bamboo represent perseverance.

 In the background is a forested mountain surrounded by a heavy mist.
+The painting shows a winter landscape; Zhong Kui was associated with repelling bad spirits and attracting blessings at the time of the Chinese New Year.